omar-a-eid/freshmate_front/README.md

 ## Localization

 Freshmate supports multiple languages.
-To switch languages, run `npm run locale` in the terminal.
+To switch languages, run `ng build --localize` then `npm run locale` in the terminal.
 Then open `http://localhost:3000` and choose the preffered language.

 ## Backend Repository